Workplace Wellbeing & Behaviour Change

 Because wellbeing that fits into real life is far more likely to become sustainable.

-Confidence builds
+Confidence increases

-Movement becomes part of identity
+Movement becomes part of their routine

 As one participant shared: